 Example Applications

 We have a small collection of example applications ready for deployment.
-To deploy them all, use the following kubectl command:
+To deploy them all, apply the examples manifest:

 This results in 5 example application pods demonstrating different features of the Blockbridge csi driver: